K-RED90/Cropify-AI/readme.md

 ## 🚀 Getting Started

-### Running on Vercel
-Cropify AI is deployed on Vercel.
-You can access the live application [here](https://cropy-competition.vercel.app).

-**📝 NOTE: Allow your location access when prompted so that we can fetch the weather data at your location for our "AgriAdvisor's analysis.**

 ### Run Locally
 To get a local copy up and running follow these simple steps.
 1. Clone the repo